-- xix.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the power of well-being. - xx.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.
+- xx.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or under The General Power of Competence (Commercial Purpose) (Conditions) (Wales) (Amendment) Regulations 2022. - xxi.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - xxii.
+Review and publish the annual attendance of Councillors. - xxiii.
+Review and publish the training undertaken by and available to Councillors.